Freedom in the World

-Prime Minister Patrick Manning of the People’s National Movement (PNM) returned to the premiership in December 2001 after a previous stint in office from 1991 to 1995.
-The disputed 2001 elections had resulted in an evenly divided lower house, and Manning sought to break the deadlock by calling fresh elections in October 2002.
+Prime Minister Patrick Manning of the People’s National Movement (PNM) returned to the premiership in December 2001 after a previous term in office from 1991 to 1995.
+Disputed elections in 2001 resulted in an evenly divided lower house, and Manning sought to break the deadlock by calling fresh elections in October 2002.
 The PNM won 20 of the chamber’s 36 seats, but the opposition United National Congress (UNC) also had a strong showing, reinforcing the dominance of the two parties.
 The UNC became increasingly confrontational in 2003, forcing the government to compromise when legislation required a two-thirds majority.
-Basdeo Panday, the UNC prime minister from 1995 to 2001, refused to step down as party leader despite having promised to do so when he turned 70 in May 2003.
-In June 2005, the country’s Elections and Boundaries Commission approved of the creation of five new electoral constituencies, for a total of 41.
+In June 2005, the country’s Elections and Boundaries Commission approved the creation of 5 new electoral constituencies, for a total of 41.
 The change was designed to prevent a recurrence of the 2001 electoral tie.

-Political parties are free to organize, though the dominance of the PNM and UNC has led to a two-party system.
-The parties are technically multiethnic, but the PNM is favored by Afro-Trinidadians and the UNC is affiliated with Indo-Trinidadians.
+Political parties are free to organize, but in practice, the dominance of the PNM and UNC has led to a two-party system.
+The parties are technically multiethnic, but in practice, the PNM is favored by Afro-Trinidadians, while the UNC is affiliated with Indo-Trinidadians.

 Freedom of religion is guaranteed under the constitution, and the government honors this provision.
 Foreign missionaries are free to operate, but the government allows only 35 representatives of each denomination.
 Academic freedom is generally observed.